Julius Malema: Public image

-Malema is known for his oratorical skills.
+Widely regarded as a polarizing far-left figure, Malema is known for his oratorical skills.
 He is also known for his very controversial statements and has become a frequent target for lampooning.
 Initially, cartoonists Zapiro and Jeremy Nell often drew him dressed in nappies (diapers).
 Around 2010 Malema's public profile grew and he was described by critics in the media as a demagogue and a fascist.

 Malema was listed in Times Least Influential People of 2010, whereas conversely Forbes magazine named him as one of the "10 Youngest Power Men in Africa" in September 2011.
 Writing in the Sowetan, Andile Mngxitama described Malema as "an opportunist who raised these issues [nationalisation, land reform etc], not to solve them, but to trick the poor who have been waiting for a better life for all for almost 20 years now under your party's rule ...
 Instead of leading the new struggle as a selfless leader of the poor, you only pay lip service to the plight of our people while you amass great amounts of wealth through your political influence."

 Between 2010 and 2013 popular media have referred to the Malema Dilemma to describe the duality between Malema's electoral popularity and the consequences of his controversial statements.

 In May 2025, he was denied a visa by the United Kingdom which according to the British government was due to a bank holiday and short notice not giving time to process his application.
 Malema called the denial a "political attack"; Malema made disparaging remarks about the United Kingdom and its monarchy after the death of Elizabeth II.
 A month later, it was confirmed by the Home Office that Malema was banned from entering the United Kingdom, citing racist comments he had made.
 During a meeting in the Oval Office between Donald Trump and Cyril Ramaphosa, Trump played a video featuring some of Malema's controversial statements, to support Trump's claims of violence against white farmers in South Africa.